heroku/configerator/README.md

 your `.env` files.
 This may be of some surprise when it loads both your `.env` and `.env.test` configurations.

-This is because `dotenv-rails` loads environment files in this order:
+When `dotenv-rails` initializes, it loads environment files in this order:

 * .env.local
 * .env.$RAILS_ENV